metalbear-co/metalbear.co/content/en/blog/mirrord-internals/index.md

 100.00    0.022970                  4106        30 total
 ```

-It looks like `accept` is never called and the only system closest to accept we can see on this list is `accept4`.
-So according to the Linux manual page, `accept` and `accept4` are essentially the same except for the `flags` parameter, which we probably don’t care about right now.
+It looks like `accept` is never called and the only system call closest to accept we can see on this list is `accept4`.
+According to the Linux manual page, `accept` and `accept4` are essentially the same except for the `flags` parameter, which we probably don’t care about right now.
 So we will hook `accept4` the same way as `accept` and pray that things go well this time.

 ```bash
 2022-06-24T16:22:59.983321Z DEBUG mirrord: accept4 hooked